Hyperbolic energy and Maskit gluings: Higher genus solutions with negative mass

 It is of interest to enquire about the shape of the glued boundary-manifold.
-With some work one can show that, as $i$ tends to infinity, the metric on the conformal boundary converges (uniformly on compact sets away from the puncture) to the cusp metric on each of the two copies of the punctured torus (cf. Figure~\ref{F21XI21.1}), with asymptotic behaviour near the puncture approximated by
+From what has been said the metric on the conformal boundary converges (uniformly on compact sets away from the puncture) to the cusp metric on each of the two copies of the punctured torus (cf. Figure~\ref{F21XI21.1}), with asymptotic behaviour near the puncture approximated by (compare~\cite{MelroseZhu})

-This seems to follow from~\cite{Wolpert}, and we note that a proof using our methods can be obtained in any case using the results in~\cite{Hempel,GuillarmouSurfaces}.
-Since